paulcpederson/blog/contents/articles/swiss-topo-maps/index.md

 ---
-title: USGS Topo Maps
+title: Swiss Topo Maps
-date: 2013-11-15
+date: 2013-12-15
 template: map-post.jade
 thumbnail: usgs-thumb.jpg
-spot: green
+spot: cyan
-white: true
-description: In 1879 the USGS started mapping the country.
-The topographic maps they created are beautiful data visualization at its finest.
+description: Since 1844 Switzerland has produced some of the most effective and beautiful topographic maps in the world.
 js:
   - leaflet
   - esri-leaflet